tdast/tdast-util-to-hast-table/readme.md

 ): Hast;
 ```

 Transforms a tdast `Table` node into a [hast][] table node.
-The rough transformation behavior is performed from tdast to hast:
+A summary of transformation behaviors is listed below:
 - `hast.table` from `tdast.Table`
 - `hast.tr` from `tdast.Row`
 - `hast.th` from `tdast.Column`